Ricky Steamboat: Return to WWF (1991)

 In 1991, Steamboat would return to the World Wrestling Federation after signing a two-year contract.
 Billed simply as The Dragon, a series of vignettes began airing in February 1991 that featured him breathing fire.
 Despite his previous success in the WWF as a one-time Intercontinental Heavyweight Champion, Steamboat was mainly treated as a brand-new wrestler, save for the announcers occasionally making reference to his WrestleMania III match and former title reign.
 Steamboat's first match came on a Superstars taping on March 11 in Pensacola, FL when he defeated Jeff Sword.
 His first televised match was on the March 30 edition of Superstars when he defeated the Brooklyn Brawler with his signature diving crossbody.
 On subsequent episodes of Superstars and Wrestling Challenge, Steamboat would go on to win numerous squash matches.
 He would also be victorious on televised Madison Square Garden events, defeating the likes of Haku, Demolition Smash, Paul Roma, Col. Mustafa, Pat Tanaka, and The Warlord.

 Steamboat's only pay per view appearance during his second WWF tenure was at SummerSlam.
 Teaming with Kerry Von Erich and Davey Boy Smith against the Warlord, Hercules, and Paul Roma, Steamboat got the victory for his team by pinning Roma.

 The Dragon was undefeated on television during his 1991 run and lost only one match, a house show bout against Skinner.
 The day after his dark match loss, Steamboat gave his notice to WWF management and then quit the company shortly thereafter.
 He had been booked for the Survivor Series, teaming with Jim Neidhart (who would be replaced by Sgt.
 Slaughter due to injury), Jim Duggan, and Kerry Von Erich against Col. Mustafa, Skinner, The Berzerker, and Big Bully Busick (who would be replaced by Hercules after Busick left the WWF), but he left before the event and was replaced by Tito Santana.
-It is rumored that Steamboat was booked to be squashed by The Undertaker on Superstars to build Undertaker for his impending WWF World Heavyweight Championship match against Hulk Hogan, and that Steamboat chose to quit the WWF rather than lose to Undertaker.
+It is rumored that Steamboat was booked to be squashed by The Undertaker on Superstars to build Undertaker for his impending WWF Championship match against Hulk Hogan, and that Steamboat chose to quit the WWF rather than lose to Undertaker.
 Undertaker instead squashed Kerry Von Erich on Wrestling Challenge weeks prior to Survivor Series.

 During his time in the WWF, Steamboat asked Pat Patterson to work as a heel.
 Steamboat proposed to fight as a masked heel until somebody would remove his mask, but Patterson said he was a consummate babyface.